matteocorti/check_ssl_cert/README.md

       --clientpass phrase     set passphrase for client certificate.
    -c,--critical days         minimum number of days a certificate has to be valid
-                              to issue a critical status -d,--debug                 produces debugging output -e,--email address         pattern to match the email address contained in the certificate
+                              to issue a critical status
+      --curl-bin path         path of the curl binary to be used -d,--debug                 produces debugging output -e,--email address         pattern to match the email address contained in the certificate